sealmindset/pulseapp/docs/longitudinal.md

   - This `user_id` is the canonical learner identifier used by analytics and readiness; sessions without a valid `user_id` still function but will not participate in readiness aggregation.

+- Transcripts:
+  - Transcript blobs are written to `sessions/{sessionId}/transcript.json` as `{ "transcript": [...] }`.
+  - A parallel `analytics.session_transcripts` table stores per-session transcripts in Postgres with both a `transcript_lines` text array and a `transcript_json` JSONB payload.
+  - `feedback_session` now prefers the Postgres transcript when available, falling back to the legacy blob document for older sessions or when the analytics database is not configured.

 **5.3 Aggregation & Readiness Computation**